 4. Be sensitive toward your introvert partner

-5. Not taking their personality personally
+5. Don’t take their personality personally

-One of the biggest introvert dating problems is that some of them have the tendency to over-analyze the minutest of things and overthinking to an extent that they caught in their thoughts.
+One of the biggest introvert dating problems is that some of them have the tendency to over-analyze the minutest of things and overthink to an extent that they get caught in their thoughts.
 They expect their partners to not take this personally.
 It’s not that they’re not interested in what you’re saying or doing.

 6. Give them their space

 If they need to be alone for a while after being in a room full of people, understand that it’s their way of recharging and recuperating.
-Pulling them out of this cocoon out solitude or pushing them too hard to engage with you can become a reason for introvert extrovert relationship conflict.
+Pulling them out of this cocoon of alone time or solitude or pushing them too hard to engage with you can become a reason for conflict in your introvert-extrovert relationship.

-Related Reading: Twin Flame Connection – Definition, Signs and Stages
+Related Reading: Twin Flame Connection – Definition, Signs And Stages

-7. Spending quality time together
+7. Spend quality time together

-That can prove to be one of the biggest benefits of dating an introvert, provided you learn to appreciate it.
+This can prove to be one of the biggest benefits of dating an introvert, provided you learn to appreciate it.
 For them, sitting on a couch and having a heart-to-heart conversation with their significant other trumps being at the most happening event in town.

 11 Communication Strategies To Use If You’re Dating An Introvert

 Dating an introvert can seem hard.
 Their tendency to bottle up can drive you up the wall.
 However, these 11 communication strategies can help you along the way.
-Once you make a breakthrough and connect with them at a deeper level, you will realize that, despite your differences – the introvert-extrovert relationship clashes – to have a relationship with an introvert is one of the most rewarding experiences.
+Once you make a breakthrough and connect with them at a deeper level, you will realize that having a relationship with an introvert is one of the most rewarding experiences.

 Related Reading: 100 Questions To Ask Your Boyfriend